Mum wins legal battle after Havant school gave ex her address despite having fled him for a refuge

 Read More

-Weeks of harassment followed, with him loitering outside her home, April said.
+Weeks of harassment followed, with him loitering outside her home, she said.

-Following a court case this month, April has been awarded £10,000 compensation from Hampshire County Council for a breach of the Data Protection Act 1998.
+Following a court case this month, the mother has been awarded £10,000 compensation from Hampshire County Council for a breach of the Data Protection Act 1998.

 ‘I don't trust anybody, not any more,’ she said.